aismail2/evg/README.md

 Usage
 ====
-Look in the cloned evg folder for examples of database and startup files.
+Look in the evg folder for examples of database and startup files.